Presidential Enabling Business Environment Council: The Executive Secretary

 The Executive Secretary oversees the affairs of the PEBEC and its administrative arm; The Enabling Business Secretariat (EBES).
 The current Executive Secretary is Jumoke Oduwole.

 Mandate and operations

 Enabling Business Environment Secretariat (EBES)

 The Enabling Business Environment Secretariat (EBES) is the administrative arm of the PEBEC; working with various Ministries, Departments and Agencies (MDAs) to implement the reform agenda of the PEBEC.
 They enforce the reformation and carry out the mandate through home grown internationally recognized methodologies and frameworks.

 Reportgov

 Reportgov is Nigeria’s Official Public Service Complaint website for complaints and feedback for the service of any Ministry, Department, and Agency of the government of the Federal Republic of Nigeria.
 ReportGov has since been digitized into a mobile app that makes it easy for citizens to resolve issues encountered when dealing with Government Agencies.

 PEBEC Programs

 Business Made Easy LITuation Tour

-The Business Made Easy LITuation Tour has its objective is anchored on the three pillars of Listen, Implement and Track while collaborating more closely with the audience as stakeholders in delivering reforms that will transform Nigeria’s business landscape for better.
+The Business Made Easy LITuation Tour had the stated goal of collaborating more closely with the audience as stakeholders in delivering reforms to transform Nigeria’s business landscape for better.